What is the best toothbrush for braces?

 How do I clean a removable brace?

 In some cases you may have to wear a removable brace for a portion of your brace treatment.
-This should be cleaned regularly with a soft toothbrush and soap, and rinsed thoroughly under warm (but not hot!) running water.
+I recommend using an ultrasonic cleaner, such as the Zima dental pod, as a non-abrasive method to disinfect your brace.
+Your brace should be cleaned regularly, and rinsed thoroughly under warm (but not hot!) running water.
 Do not use toothpaste to clean a removable brace.
 Retainers and clear aligners such as Invisalign should be cleaned in the same way.
 I would also recommend weekly soak of removable braces in a cleaning solution, such as Retainer Brite.

 Our Verdict